Steep Rock Lake: Canadian Charleson Iron Mine Limited

 The Canadian Charleson Limited property consisted of 19 claims covering an area of 1,450 acres.
 The claims were secured in 1952 by Charleson Mining Company from the owners, J.A.
 Mathieu Ltd., C.E.
 Pattison, and Rawn Iron Mines Limited.
 By December 1960, Canadian Charleson Limited became a wholly owned subsidiary of Oglebay Norton Company.

 Gravel deposits as a source of iron ore was recognized after Steep Rock Iron Mines Limited opened up some pits for sand and gravel.
 The gravel on the property averaged approximately seventy feet thick and contained an estimated reserve of 50 million cubic yards of ore-baring gravel.
 In 1955, the company built a $2 million concentrator near what is now the Atikokan Municipal Airport.
 The concentrator contained a washing station and a screening station and was operated seasonally.
 The mining operation itself looked more like road construction than mining and used a Euclid Scrapers, which then transported it to the hopper to be dumped.
 After going through the concentrator the final result was a high grade product of 58% iron.

 During the seven years of operation the total amount of iron ore shipped from Canadian Charleson Limited was 672,895 tons.
 The mine shut down in 1965 due to poor economic climate, low demand for lump ore due to the preference for iron ore pellets and high costs.

 After the mine closed down, the area became a main source of gravel and fill for the town of Atikokan.
 The Atikokan Airport was built on the flats in 1975.
-The area that the pits were located was renamed Charleson Recreation Area and is used for dirt bikes, motorcross, Sports Days, mud flings, snow machines, horse back riding, hiking and mountain biking.
+The area that the pits were located was renamed Charleson Recreation Area and is used for dirt bikes, motocross, Sports Days, mud flings, snow machines, horse back riding, hiking and mountain biking.

+Mesoarchaean Stromatolite Reefs of Steep Rock Lake

+Cliffs along the northern shoreline of Steep Rock Lake expose 2.8 Ga (Mesoarchean) stromatolite reefs.
+They consist largely of giant domal stromatolites that are part of the 500 m thick Mosher Carbonate.
+The limestones and dolomites of the Mosher Carbonate comprise one of the oldest known carbonate platforms and passive margins in the world.
+The level of preservation of the giant domal stromatolites and associated carbonate platform makes these cliffs a very rare, if not unique, locality to study Mesoarchean paleoenvironments and chemostratigraphy.